bc-mkatz/slate-1/source/includes/_api_partners.md

 ## <span class="jumptarget"> Create a Sandbox Store </span>

-To open your sandbox store, log into the Partner Portal, then click **Create a Trial Store**.
+To open your sandbox store:

+1. Navigate to the <a href="https://www.bigcommerce.com/pricing/" target ="_blank">BigCommerce Pricing page</a>.

+2. Select **START YOUR FREE TRIAL**.

+3. Where prompted for an email address, enter the same email that you used when applying to become a Technology Partner. <br>
+Then select **START YOUR TRIAL**.

+4. In the trial-store setup form, enter a store name, password, and other details.
+Then select **CREATE YOUR STORE**.

-When you log into your new store, use the same email that you used when applying to become a Technology Partner.
+5. When you log into your new store, use the same email that you used at step 3 above.

 <aside class="notice">
 <span class="aside-notice-hd">Trial Stores Don't Expire</span><br><br>